g200kg/webaudio-controls/docs/attributes.md

 # Examples of Various Attributes

+You can customize the appearance and behavior of webaudio-controls by adding attributes to the tags.
+Here are some examples.

 ## WebAudio-Knobs

 These are default webaudio-knobs.
 If no knob-image is specified, simple embedded image resource is used.
 But colors are customizable.